 The FA Act contains its own definition of 'department'.
 This definition is broader than that which may be applied in other legislation.
-Accordingly, an entity may be a department for the purposes of the FA Act but not for the purposes of another Act e.g. Public Service Act 2008 (PS Act).
+Accordingly, an entity may be a department for the purposes of the FA Act but not for the purposes of another Act, for example the PS Act.